Hikers explore one of several state natural area preserves within Virginia's Clinch River Valley.

 It's a cold November morning as I drive from my home in rural Wise County, Virginia, to the town of Tazewell, some 80 miles away.
 My journey takes me across the edge of the Virginia coalfields and through the headwaters of the Clinch River, one of the main tributaries of the Tennessee River system.

 Around 9 a.m., I pull into the gravel parking lot of Tazewell's Crab Orchard Museum, where my colleagues from communities across the Clinch River watershed are meeting.
-Inside, the setting seems primed for a typical profile of coal country. stuffed golden eagle hangs on the wall, surrounded by horse-drawn wagons and relics used by underground miners at the coal industry's peak.
+Inside, the setting seems primed for a typical profile of coal country.
+A stuffed golden eagle hangs on the wall, surrounded by horse-drawn wagons and relics used by underground miners at the coal industry's peak.
 Sandy Shortridge, a local folk artist, sings about mining and old-time religion as the meeting begins.

 Despite the nostalgic mood, the meeting's theme is based on moving the region forward.
 The group gathered in Tazewell is the Clinch River Valley Initiative (CRVI), an effort formed in 2010 to revitalize communities in this corner of the Appalachian coalfields.